 GAO disagreed with ITility and dismissed the protest.
 GAO noted that “[t]he timeliness rules reflect the dual requirements of giving parties a fair opportunity to present their cases and resolving protests expeditiously without disrupting or delaying the procurement process.”
 In this case, GAO concluded ITility’s protest was untimely.
 According to GAO, the protest needed be filed not later than 10 days after ITility knew or should have known the basis for its protest and that the “debriefing exception” for procurements conducted on the basis of “competitive proposals” under FAR part 15 did not apply to this procurement conducted pursuant to FAR subpart 8.4.

 ITility is a stark reminder of the GAO’s strict timeliness rules.
 As ITility painfully discovered, these timeliness regulations can trap unsuspecting bid protesters.
-Here, ITility missed their deadline and with it, their chance at winning a bid.
+Here, ITility missed its deadline and with it, a chance at winning a contract.